 Before you get started paying off your credit card debt, you need to have an accurate picture of the debt you’re about to tackle.
 Fortunately, it’s pretty simple to figure out how much credit card debt you owe.

 Review Your Credit Card Statements

 Your credit card statements are the best place to get the current details about your credit card, including your balance and minimum payment.
 Grab copies of your most recent mailed statements or log in to your online account to get your most recent account details.

-Checking your credit card account online or via smartphone app will allow you to find your most recent balance, including any transactions or payments applied after your last billing statement was printed.
+Checking your credit card account online or via a smartphone app will allow you to find your most recent balance, including any transactions or payments applied after your last billing statement was printed.

 Add Up Your Credit Card Debt